mklaber/redshift_polizei/README.md

 Export Execution
 ---------------------
 Exports are executed in long-running background processes.
-To start this background process locally run `./scripts/que run`.
-On a server capistrano will run `./scripts/que start|restart|stop` to manage these background processes.
+To start this background process locally run `desmond run`.
+On a server capistrano will run `desmond start|restart|stop` to manage these background processes.

 Running
 ---------------------